Michael McFadyen's Scuba Diving - SS TuggerahSHIP HISTORY

 Over the coming months Lindsay dived the wreck a number of times and found another heavy piece of brass.
 This was a gravity lubricator.
 It had six tapcocks and 6 small funnels and the top was like a cup.
 Inscribed on this was "The Sunderland Forge and Engineering Co.
 Ltd. Electrical Engineers No. 11986".
 Using this information, Lindsay discovered from the Lloyds of London the address of the manufacturer and wrote to them in early-July 1972.
 They replied two weeks later "The gravity lubricator was supplied as part of the 5 K.W. steam generator used by Clyde Shipbuilding Co. on ship number 302 in April 1912.
 The name of the vessel was Tuggerah..."
 With this information, Lindsay had discovered the name of the wreck.

 Over this first year or so, Bob Rose salvaged the whistle, Lindsay another oil overflow box, brass electric light holders (with the glass intact) and a vacuum gauge.
-In mid-1973, one anchor was raised and given to the Gooyong Sea Scouts at Woronora and a well-known Sydney wreck diver has the bell (although a lot of divers dispute this claim).
+In mid-1973, one anchor was raised and given to the Gooyong Sea Scouts at Woronora.
+A well-known Sydney wreck diver (he has not dived as far as I know since the 1990s) has claimed since the late 1980s that he found the bell, although a lot of divers disputed this claim.
+That bell was shown at many dive events and does not appear to be of a type from the early 1900s.
+I also understand that in the 2010s he finally admitted that it was a fake.

 Lindsay told me that the bell was never found during the time he dived the wreck and he suspects it is still buried under the sand.